pbojan/cryptocoins-desklet-windows/README.md

 ## Crypto Coins Skin/Desklet for Windows

-Windows Desklet (Widget or Gadget or Skin) that displays the current price of more than **1500+ coins** and their daily percent changes.
+Windows Desklet, Widget, Gadget, Rainmeter Skin that displays the current price of more than **1500+ coins** and their daily percent changes.

 ![Desklet screenshot](screenshot.png)